INCA TRAIL TREK

 There are many attractive Peruvian handicrafts such as alpaca wool sweaters, alpaca and llama rugs, Indian masks, colourful weaving and silver jewellery.
 Galleries and handicraft shops abound in Cusco (Avenida El Sol) near the wanchaq train station there is a big market and outdoor Andean craft markets in places such as Pisac in the Sacred Valley are famous.

-RECOMMENDED PLACES TO EAT!
-We are always wanting to update this info with suggestions from travellers so please let us know your recommendations!
+We are always wanting to update this info with suggestions from travellers so please let us know your recommendations:

 RECOMMENDED RESTAURANTS we have a full list in our Cusco office